ENGAGE HELP CENTER

 ["Log10", 1000] # log10(1000)=3.0

-- Round - use to return a decimal number rounded to the specified number of decimal places.
+Round: Use to round a decimal number to a specified number of decimal places.

 Here are some simple examples how these equations have been applied.